This article is part of the Fixed Assets Module training. Click here for more information on the Fixed Assets Module.

 This list is comprised of AP Invoices and Journal Entries that have transaction details recorded against a Potential Asset Trigger Account on your Asset Classes.
 You have several options to interact with these transactions on this page.
 Transactions can be reviewed individually, row by row, or in bulk by checking off multiple rows and using the bulk edit feature.
 Additionally, the list can be filtered by Location and even exported to excel for bulk updates.

-By default, the Location filter will be set to display all Locations that the User has access to.
-Click in the filter to deselect/select specific Location to update the Potential Asset List
+2) Location Filter - By default, the Location filter will be set to display all Locations that the User has access to.
+Click in the filter to deselect/select specific Location to update the Potential Asset list.

-Each row contains the following information about the transaction.
-Click here to view the original transaction that created the example row above.
+3) Transaction Row - Each row contains the following information about the transaction.
+Click here to view the original transaction that created the example row above

-- Desc - this is the description and represents the text entered in to the 'Comment' field on the transaction
+- Desc - The description that represents the text entered in to the 'Comment' field on the transaction

-- # - this is the transaction number (AP Inv # or JE #).
-Note: This value is also hyperlinked to open the original transaction record
+- Note: This value is also hyperlinked to open the original transaction record

 Potential Asset Action Buttons